 The first step is to search the audit log for sharing events.
 For more information (including the required permissions) about searching the audit log, see Search the audit log.

 Sign in using your work or school account.

-The Audit log search page is displayed.
+The Audit page is displayed.